Veranda

-"veranda not verandah").
+"veranda not verandah".
 Australia's Macquarie Dictionary prefers verandah.

+Etymology

+Veranda, as used in the United Kingdom and France, was brought by the British from India (बरामदा, برآمدہ).
+It may have been originated from Persian Language برآمد which means “outwards”, means an area which is outwards from the living/rooms and adopted into Urdu and Hindi from Persian.
+While the exact origin of the word is unknown, scholars suggest that the word may have originated in subcontinent or may have been adopted from the Portuguese and spread further to the British and French colonists.
+Ancient and medieval subcontinent texts on domestic architecture like Vastu shastra uses the word "Alinda" for this architectural feature.

 Architecture styles notable for verandas

 Australia

 The veranda has featured quite prominently in Australian vernacular architecture and first became widespread in colonial buildings during the 1850s.
 The Victorian Filigree architecture style is used by residential (particularly terraced houses in Australia and New Zealand) and commercial buildings (particularly hotels) across Australia and features decorative screens of wrought iron, cast iron "lace" or wood fretwork.
 The Queenslander is a style of residential construction in Queensland, Australia, which is adapted to subtropical climates and characterized in part by its large verandas, which sometimes encircle the entire house.

 Brazil

 The bandeirista style house from Brazil typically has a veranda positioned to face the sunrise.